Thursday, February 9, 2023

 My buyer and I enjoyed looking at this gorgeous home, and it was practically love at first site, not only for the home, but for the neighborhood and the path to the beach.
 The sun was out, and it was about 75 degrees.
 If there ever was a home and location that tempted a buyer to quickly submit an offer, this was it.

 Alas, I’ve been doing this too long to send my clients running down a path to the precipice of the Grand Canyon without thinking it through and doing some fundamental due diligence.
 More detailed due diligence comes with the contingencies that we include with a written offer, but a few preliminary questions to the listing agent and some Internet digging is essential.
-The last thing I want to do, and I’ve never done it in 40 years, is send my clients to their death, or to phrase that more strategically, to a future in which they are doomed to inevitably experience a nightmare scenario at some point.
+The last thing I want to do, and I’ve never done it in 40 years, is waltz my clients into a nightmare they don’t need in their retirement.

 Ask The Right Questions!